Natürliche Hautpflege im Winter: Ein umfassender Leitfaden

 Special care: Cleopatra beauty bath with zeolite and (plant) milk

-General tips for winter skin care
+General tips for winter skincare

-Zeolite and healing clay in skin care
+Zeolite and healing clay in skincare

-STEINKRAFT Zeolite Cosmetics: 8 Applications of Zeolite
+STEINKRAFT Zeolite Cosmetics: 8 Uses of Zeolite

 STEINKRAFT Zeolite is the best skin cosmetic: Detox masks made from zeolite and healing clay

-You can find many more ideas for external skin care in our article Beautiful with Zeolite.
+You can find many more ideas for external skincare in our article "Beautiful with Zeolite".

-Use of microorganisms in skin care
+Use of microorganisms in skincare

 Importance of microorganisms for the skin

-Use of microorganisms in DIY skin care products
+Use of microorganisms in DIY skincare products

 1. Probiotic face masks: Add probiotic yogurt or kefir to your homemade face masks.
-These ingredients are rich in beneficial bacteria that can help balance skin flora and moisturize the skin.
+These ingredients are rich in beneficial bacteria that can help balance the skin flora and moisturize the skin.

-Microorganisms in skin care:
+Microorganisms in skincare:

 Microorganisms can be a valuable addition to winter skincare.
 They help strengthen the skin's natural barrier and retain moisture.
-Combined with natural ingredients like zeolite and healing clay, you can develop a comprehensive and effective skincare routine for the colder months.
+Combined with natural ingredients like zeolite and healing clay, you can develop a comprehensive and effective skincare routine for the cold months.

 Leave a comment